Not married? Know your money rights

 Proving a contribution

-In the first case, where only one partner owns the property, the non-owning partner may be entitled to part of the proceeds when it's sold, as long as they can demonstrate that they've contributed to it.
+In the first case, where only one partner owns the property, the non-owning partner may be able to obtain the right to live in the home, prevent their partner from living in the home or secure part of the proceeds when it's sold, as long as they can demonstrate that they've contributed to it.

 For example, if the non-owning partner made all or some of the payments on the mortgage, put up some money for the deposit or paid for an extension to be built.